nuclio/nuclio/docs/tasks/deploying-pre-built-functions.md

 This produces the `nuclio/processor-hello-world:latest` image and pushes it to `192.168.64.8:5000`.
 The image contains everything the function needs to run, except a configuration file.

-## Deploying the pre built function
+## Deploying the pre-built function

 To deploy the function to our platform, we'll use nuctl deploy specifying `--run-image`.
 When `--run-image` is present, nuctl does not initiate a build process - only creates a function in the platform and waits for it to become ready.